-selected rogue interventions (an ongoing, public project)
+selected rogue interventions: an ongoing, public project

 Working as a Color Designer/Trend Specialist for a fashion brand (as my day job), the color palette was a serious affair.
 I analyzed how/why people were wearing types of clothing/styles or particular colors at any given moment.
 I was an informed “spinner” of interesting tales on trending colors for merchandisers, sales accounts, and the sales associates found in the retail stores.
 Using the Pantone Color System (the standardized color matching method, used commercially and internationally) aided me in the job of giving my colleagues a sense of why I was recommending one color over another during a particular season.

-The subdued sentiment found in these unsanctioned interventions which are intended in part to be public works, has become a newer direction.
+The sentiment you would find in these unsanctioned interventions which are intended to be public works, has become a newer direction.
 Each of the interventions created, comments on international or existential concerns and personal codes by using color, image and pattern as “symbol” (a la Pantone).
 Since 2019 while using this Pantone format, each idea is established with explanatory text under the image.
 Each piece mimics but subverts the Pantone Color System with a distinct personal or topical issue.
 The different works shift from the emotional to the political…to the realm of the art idea.
-The “whole” becomes a collection of thoughts in the style of a diary.
+Each narrative creates a record of my experiences and viewpoints.
+The project” becomes a collection of thoughts in the style of a diary, however, a potential way to expose the diary in public spaces.

 Click any image below to learn more about individual interventions pictured.